njugunanduati/music_service/README.md

 # music_service

 A simple test application to help understand django rest framework.
-Th main reason was to try to understand class based views which are mainly used with django-rest framework
+The main reason was to try to understand class based views which are mainly used with django-rest framework.

 # getting started